puppetlabs/bolt/pre-docs/writing_plans.md

 Plan names are named based on the filename of the plan, the name of the module containing the plan, and the path to the plan within the module.

-Write plan files in Puppet, give them the extension `.pp` , and place them in your module's `./plans` directory.
+Place plan files in your module's ./plans directory, using these file extensions:

+* Puppet plans -- `.pp`
+* YAML plans -- `.yaml`, not `.yml`

 Plan names are composed of two or more name segments, indicating: